 b.
 Excellent: There must be recognition as an effective teacher of medical students, graduate students, and/or residents.
-Documentation will include an average rating greater than 4.10 on a 5-point Likert scale where higher numbers are associated with better performance (with allowance made for equivalent performance when available data are scaled differently) on student and peer evaluations and other formal USCSOM Greenville metrics for teaching evaluation.
+Documentation may include an average rating greater than 4.10 on a 5-point Likert scale where higher numbers are associated with better performance (with allowance made for equivalent performance when available data are scaled differently) on student and peer evaluations and other formal USCSOM Greenville metrics for teaching evaluation.
 The faculty member should document active participation and leadership in curricular integration and teaching-related faculty development activities.
-Candidates should provide evidence of the use of active learning in the classroom, and innovation in teaching and/or assessment.
+Candidates should provide evidence of the use of active learning in the classroom, or innovation in teaching and/or assessment such as web content development.
 Clinicians whose teaching is primarily in the form of patient care may offer alternative forms of evidence of performance that may be unique to their diverse learning environments.
-In this case, candidates should articulate the connection between advancement of learners in clinical practice settings where prevailing norms related to classroom teaching of university courses do not apply or do not fully capture the value added for assigned learners (e.g. clinical fellows, residents, interns, preceptor-students, etc.).
-Candidates should demonstrate preliminary evidence of national recognition for teaching and/or curricular
+Candidates should demonstrate preliminary evidence of national recognition for teaching and/or curricular accomplishments.

-In addition, publication in a refereed journal on educational issues; teaching awards from residents or medical students; peer (including CME/CPD) teaching beyond the institution at regional, state, or national professional meetings; or receipt of a career teacher grant or award, or serving as principal investigator for a training grant awarded to the department; or development of a new department, clinical fellowship or residency program will also be evidence of proficiency in this area.
+In addition, publication in a refereed journal on educational issues; teaching awards from residents or medical students; peer (including CME/CPD) teaching beyond the institution at regional, state, or national professional meetings; development of clerkship or elective, service as a Director of a clerkship or elective rotation for at least 3 years, or receipt of a career teacher grant or award, or serving as principal investigator for a training grant awarded to the department will also be evidence of proficiency in this area.
+Please refer to the teaching section in appendix A.